-- Drop Everything And Read (DEAR) is a special 15 minutes of the day usually experienced before lunch which are treasured by staff and pupils alike.
+Drop Everything And Read (DEAR) is a special 15 minutes of the day usually experienced before lunch which are treasured by staff and pupils alike.
 The sensory lights are activated and the main lights turned off so the entire class team can share a story together.
-As well as class favourites such as "Owl Babies" and "Giraffes Can't Dance," pupils experience excerpts from a wider range of genres such as "Goodnight Stories for Rebel Girls" or a chapter of Enid Blyton's "The Wishing Chair" or "Faraway Tree." - Library sessions.
+As well as class favourites such as "Owl Babies" and "Giraffes Can't Dance," pupils experience excerpts from a wider range of genres such as "Goodnight Stories for Rebel Girls" or a chapter of Enid Blyton's "The Wishing Chair" or "Faraway Tree."

+Library sessions.
 Weekly library sessions have proved a popular afternoon.
-Split into two groups children have the opportunity to explore a focus resources table (this term centred around Judaism) as well as share a story in the magical "Enchanted Forest" zone. - Assemblies.
+Split into two groups children have the opportunity to explore a focus resources table (this term centred around Judaism) as well as share a story in the magical "Enchanted Forest" zone.

+Assemblies.
 Each week the whole school comes together for three assemblies.
 A celebration assembly where pupils celebrate peers' and their own achievements that week, a singing assembly where focus songs are sung, signed and danced to as well as a topic based assembly.
-The most recent of these centred around Noah's Ark following heavy storms.
-Pupils used instruments to recreate sound effects, Makaton to label Noah's animals and listening and attention skills to focus and engage throughout the story.
+For example we jabe been lucky enough to have a visiting vicar carry out an assembly for the children.
+Pupils used Makaton to label foods explored, joined in with singing known songs and practised using their listening and attention skills to focus and engage throughout the story.